cassowarii/zucchinibread.js/README.md

 * `zb.sprite_draw(context, image, section_w, section_h, section_x, section_y, dest_x, dest_y)`: This one divides up the source image into chunks of size `section_w` x `section_h`, then takes the chunk at grid location (`section_x`, `section_y`) and draws it to the screen at coordinates (`dest_x`, `dest_y`).
 Useful for drawing tilemaps and/or sprite animations!

 Each of these takes the drawing context as the first argument and the image as the second argument.

+### Screen transitions

+I need to document these still...
+I also have a dream of rewriting the interface, so documentation is kind of pending that!

 ### Save load